Mexican Street Corn Soup brings out the true flavors of Mexico – roasted corn, cotija cheese, chile peppers, limes and chicken.

 I really love this Mexican Street Corn Soup for so many reasons.
 First and most importantly, it’s incredibly delicious because it’s loaded with so many layers of flavors.

 Next, it’s super easy to cook because this recipe calls for already roasted corn as well as cooked rotisserie chicken.
-Then too, with the addition of lots of fresh vegetables, it’s also very healthy for you.
+With the addition of lots of fresh vegetables, it’s also very healthy for you.

 Finally, it’s rich, hearty and a full meal deal.
 It’s a perfect dinner all by itself and it’s totally ready to serve in about 35 minutes.
-And when you’re working all day long, that’s really a blessing.
+When you’re working all day long, that’s really a blessing.